Tapping into the Power of Machine Learning and AI on AWS

 This Text-to-Speech (TTS) service transforms text into lifelike speech, allowing users to build apps that talk and create completely new breeds of speech-enabled products.
 Equipped with dozens of realistic voices across a range of languages, Polly even has a specialist “newscaster” voice designed for news narration services.

-Amazon Rekognition also provides highly accurate facial analysis and facial recognition on images and video that you provide.
-You can detect, analyze, and compare faces for a wide variety of user verification, people counting, and public safety use cases.
+Amazon Rekognition also provides highly accurate facial analysis and facial recognition on images and video for a wide variety of user verification, people counting, and public safety use cases.

 A super-powered version of standard optical character recognition (OCR) tools, Amazon automatically extracts text and data from scanned documents.
-Textract can also recognize and transcribe the contents of fields in forms and information in tables too.
+Textract can also recognize and transcribe the contents of fields in forms and information in tables.

-Eliminating the need for time-consuming manual transcription of hard copy documents, Textract uses machine learning to read any text, and can process millions of pages in a matter of hours.
+Eliminating the need for time-consuming manual transcription of hard copy documents, Textract uses machine learning to read text and can process millions of pages in a matter of hours.

 Amazon Transcribe is an automatic speech recognition tool that can be used to analyze and transcribe both existing audio files and live audio like video streams or calls.

 The service timestamps each word so audio can easily be found within the source material.
-Transcribe uses deep learning to constantly improve accuracy, add punctuation, and format text, meaning minimal additional editing.
+Transcribe uses deep learning to constantly improve accuracy, add punctuation, and format text, meaning minimal additional editing for you.

 View more articles View more articles